-panel) that the effect of c can be mimicked by introducing into $\mathcal{W}$ an effective resistor-network-disorder.
-However, this should not be over-stated.
-It should be clear that the details of the crossover from non-disordered ring cannot be captured by a purely stochastic model, because the former features a non-monotonic dependence of the eigenvalues on c.
+panel of Fig. 2.
+In the upper panel of Fig. 6 we demonstration how this localization is affected by c.
+We also demonstrate there (in the lower panel) that the effect of c can be mimicked by introducing into $\mathcal{W}$ an effective resistor-network-disorder.
+However, this should not be overstated.
+It should be clear that the details of the crossover from nondisordered ring cannot be captured by a purely stochastic model, because the former features a nonmonotonic dependence of the eigenvalues on c.

-The delocalization threshold $f_c$ is related to the eigenvalues that reside at the vicinity of $\lambda$ =0, while the global count $N{\rm cmplx}$ of complex eigenvalues probes the delocalization globally.
-For the particular disorder-realization of Fig.6 the dependence on the strength of the disorder is rather monotonic for $N{\rm cmplx}$ , but not monotonic for $f_c$ .
+The delocalization threshold $f_c$ is related to the eigenvalues that reside at the vicinity of $\lambda=0$ , while the global count $N{\rm cmplx}$ of complex eigenvalues probes the delocalization globally.
+For the particular disorder-realization of Fig. 6 the dependence on the strength of the disorder is rather monotonic for $N{\rm cmplx}$ but not monotonic for $f_c$ .
 For other disorder-realizations the dependence of $f_c$ on the strength of disorder is different.
 It is only after averaging, over many realizations, that we get a monotonic dependence.
 Furthermore, we clarify below that the dependence of $f_c$ on c is diminished for large rings.